About Bus Accidents in Houston, TX

 Despite the number of accidents, buses are not required to make any changes to their equipment to create a safer environment.
 It is not unheard of to travel on a bus that offers no seat belts.
 When there are “click it or ticket” laws all over the country, it doesn’t make sense to deny passengers the chance to buckle up on a bus.

 Bus safety advocates have another concern: Not only do the majority of buses today not offer seat belts to their passengers, but the roofs placed on most tour buses don’t provide adequate protection in case of a rollover, nor do the windows have the proper glazed covering.
-When involved in an accident, top-heavy vehicles like a bus can flip on the road.
+When involved in an accident, top-heavy vehicles like buses can flip on the road.
 Without adequate strength in the roof or windows, the possibility of roof crush increases—leading to more severe injuries.
-There have been recent cases about the dangers of “party buses,” in which preventable circumstances killed victims.
-One instance involved a girl who leaned against the inside of the bus and fell out of the emergency exit—a door that is supposed to have a particular lock on it to prevent accidental openings.
+There have been recent cases of the dangers of “party buses,” in which preventable circumstances killed victims.
+One instance involved an 11-year-old girl who leaned against the inside of a party bus and fell out of the emergency exit window—which is supposed to have a particular lock on it to prevent accidental openings.

 Highlighting the Issue with a 2007 Atlanta Bus Crash